Xeverous/filter_spirit/README.md

 ___

-Thanks to some users, I'm thinking of these program interface opportunities:
+Plans for the future:

+- poe.watch support
+- support for cluster jewel pricing in filter template code
-- Visual Studio Code plugin that uses FS in the background.
+- Visual Studio Code plugin that uses FS in the background
+- UI overhaul
-- WASM-compiled build, hosted on a static GitHub Pages website (some work already in progress, JavaScript help needed).
+- WASM-compiled build, hosted on a static GitHub Pages website (some work already in progress, JavaScript help needed)

 Please contact me if you are familiar with web-related technologies and would like to help in making these.